AntaresSimulatorTeam/antares-deps/README.md

 > `DEPS_INSTALL_DIR` is added to `CMAKE_PREFIX_PATH`

 Note:
-> OR-Tools and Sirius solver configuration will be written in repository-config.txt
+> Sirius solver configuration will be written in repository-config.txt
 ## Build
 Build is done at CMake configure step :